 The Izard County Sheriff's Department patrols the Melbourne campus and adjacent student housing on a randomized basis.
-A resident assistant lives in student housing and is available to provide access after hours.
+A hotline number is provided to residents in the event assistance is needed after hours.
 Some facilities may have individual hours, which may vary at different times of the year.
 An example is the Fitness Center.
 In these cases, the facilities will be secured according to schedules developed by the department responsible for the facility.